RedHatInsights/insights-results-aggregator-utils/exporter/README.md

 You also need to run `./insights-results-aggregator migration latest` and keep `./insights-results-aggregator` running while executing the [meassure_exporter_consumption.sh](meassure_exporter_consumption.sh) script.

+Download [05_rules_hits.json](https://raw.githubusercontent.com/RedHatInsights/insights-results-aggregator-data/master/messages/normal/05_rules_hits.json) and store it as `input.json`.
+If you use a file with more rule hits, make sure to change the number in the [meassure_exporter_consumption.sh](meassure_exporter_consumption.sh) script, as it expects only 5.

 You may also need to install `matplotlib`, `numpy`, `pandas` and `tqdm` :) .